MarzenkaS/catch-your-tea/README.md

 <h1 align="center">Catch Your Tea</h1>

-Catch Your Tea is a (fictional) e-commerce online shop.
-The store is created for lovers of various teas.
+Catch Your Tea is a (fictitious) e-commerce online shop.
+The store is created for lovers of drinking various teas.
 The user can easily navigate through all pages and choose a product from among many different kinds of teas comming from China.
 The store offers black, green and white teas.
 After reading the description and testimonials of other customers, the buyer can purchase a different amount of tea.

 ![responsive mockup](https://res.cloudinary.com/dguqjbr12/image/upload/v1721071254/catch%20your%20tea/Zrzut_ekranu_389_emftac.png)